Interest that accumulates on the unpaid principal balance of a loan.

 This is the combined amount of all financial aid that a student receives.

-Students can view their awards on the Financial Aid Student Portal.
+Students can view their awards on the ctcLink Student Homepage under the Financial Aid tile.

 This is an authorized period of time where your lender agrees to postpone, reduce or extend loan payments.
 Interest will continue to accrue, resulting in an increased principal balance of the loan.